Fit for Mission is not a project for the few or an idea of the moment. It sits in our diocese's faithful, prayerful call to do God's work.

 What can I share with my church?

-You may like to direct people to these web pages to explore what Fit for Mission is, and how the St Helen's and West Derby deaneries are engaging as the first cohort.
-Below are a few resources that are available to help you communicate in churches.
+Here are some resources which can help you explore what Fit for Mission is, and how the St Helen's and West Derby deaneries are engaging as the first cohort.

-Frequently asked questions - this is a collection questions asked by church members in the two deaneries that have engaged with Fit for Mission
+A collection of questions asked by church members in cohorts 1 and 2 that have engaged with Fit for Mission

 How can I find out more?